Mendham Garden Center

 Fall

-Trimming Trees: When and How?
+Trimming and Pruning Trees: When and How?

 Different Pruning Techniques Proper pruning can help ensure the health and longevity of your trees, as well as improve their appearance.
 But not all trees are pruned in the same way.
 Different trees require different techniques, and it is essential to know which method to use for each type of tree.
 There are many different types of tree trimming, each with its benefits.
 Here are some of the most common types: